 First create a simple syrup solution by dissolving sugar into warm water using equal proportions, for example, 200ml water and 200g of sugar (a little pinch of salt will also add to the flavour).

-Add some banana chunks to the simple syrup and leave to infuse in an airtight container for a couple of hours and then put the solution through a strainer to remove the banana chunks and bottle.
+Add some banana chunks (I used two bananas for good measure) to the simple syrup and leave to infuse in an airtight container (tupperware is great) for a couple of hours and then put the solution through a strainer (coffee filter paper works well) to remove the banana chunks and bottle.
 This will last you for months if kept in the fridge.

 Add the banana cordial into a bottle of soda water at a 1:5 ratio, for example, 60ml of cordial to 300ml soda water and mix gently (no shaking) and it won't affect the carbonation.